Table of Contents

 Secondary male hypogonadism

+Secondary hypogonadism may be traced from the deficient hormone which may be hypothalamus that produces gonadotropin releasing hormone to stimulate the pituitary gland to release follicle stimulating hormone and luteinizing hormone which activate the testis to produce testosterone.
 Kallmann syndrome is associated with anosmia and the failure of the development of the hypothalamus.
-The hypothalamus produces gonadotropin releasing hormone which acts on the pituitary to produce follicle stimulating hormone and luteinizing hormone, the latter responsible for inducing testosterone production.
+The hypothalamus produces a gonadotropin releasing hormone which acts on the pituitary to produce follicle stimulating hormone and luteinizing hormone, the latter responsible for inducing testosterone production.

 Clinical Presentation of Male Hypogonadism